 Schedule Your Email Blocks

-A good starting point might be something like this:
+A practical starting point might be:

 - 3:00 PM: Process messages that have arrived since the morning and prep for the end of the day.